couchbasecloud/terraform-provider-couchbase-capella/examples/sample_bucket/README.md

 }
 ```

-### List the resources that are present in the Terraform State file.
+### List the resources that are present in the Terraform State file

 Command: `terraform state list`